arathibiju/Handwritten-Digit-Recognition/README.md

  >  Check if conda env is available

   `conda env list`

+  ---

  > We can start making a new environment if conda is available

  `conda create -n <name of your environment> python=3.8`

- For example:

- `conda create -n py302_project python=3.8`
+ For example: `conda create -n py302_project python=3.8`

  Type [y] when prompted:

+ ---

- > Activate our conda environment
+ > Activate your conda environment

  `conda activate <name of your environment>`